-- 1. On the Axiom tab, in the Administration group, click Imports > Create New Import. - 2.
-In the Create New Import dialog, select one of the following and then click OK. - Create from scratch (default): Create a new import starting with blank import settings. - Create from existing: Create a new import by copying an existing import.
+- 2. In the Create New Import dialog, select one of the following and then click OK. - Create from scratch (default): Create a new import starting with blank import settings. - Create from existing: Create a new import by copying an existing import.
 If you select this option, then select the import that you want to copy from the list in the bottom of the dialog. - 3.
 In the Import Wizard dialog, complete the settings on each tab as appropriate.
 For details on specific import settings, see Import Wizard.

-If you chose to copy an existing import, that import's settings are copied into the Import Wizard, and the import is named "Copy of ImportName."
+If you copied an existing import, that import's settings are copied into the Import Wizard, and the import is named "Copy of ImportName."
 Edit these settings as appropriate for the new import.